Les Baux and the old

 see, the castle doesn’t look like a lot today.
 Why?
 Because it was built a

-thousand years ago, and in the course of history, demolished a couple times when
+thousand years ago, and in the course of

 the occupants lost a key argument.
 Today it’s a major tourist draw and no one